 Candidates who complete the above requirements may be issued a 4-year Resident Educator license from the Ohio Department of Education (ODE).
 To be eligible for a 5-year Professional Educator license, the teacher needs to hold an existing license and complete an induction program in an Ohio School District.

-Candidates desiring a teaching license from another state should contact the appropriate State Department of Education.
-Additional information is available from the Ohio Department of Education’s Web site.
+Candidates desiring a teaching license from another state should contact the specific state's Department of Education.

 License Application Procedures